alexhokl/notes/database/sqlcmd.md

 ##### SET QUOTED_IDENTIFIER

-Option `-I` should be used all the time to make sure `SET QUOTED_IDENTIFIER ON` is used.
-This is the default behaviour of MSSQL Management Studio.
+Option `-I` is not required anymore in Go-version of `sqlcmd`.
+It used to be to ensure `SET QUOTED_IDENTIFIER ON` .
+This aligns with the default behaviour of MSSQL Management Studio.

 ##### To capture error